Yolo County is susceptible to fires. There are steps you can take to minimize the risk of fire burning your home.

 - If advised to evacuate, do so immediately.
 Take your disaster supply kit, lock your home and choose a route away from the fire hazard.
 Watch for changes in the speed and direction of the fire and smoke.
 Tell someone when you left and where you are going.
 Fire can spread very rapidly, blocking exits and creating dangerous smoky conditions.

-- If you are not ordered to evacute, and have time to prepare your home, FEMA recommends you take the following actions:
+- If you are not ordered to evacuate, and have time to prepare your home, FEMA recommends you take the following actions:

 - Arrange temporary housing at a friend or relative’s home outside the threatened area in case you need to evacuate.